-Venezuela quells 'paramilitary' attack at base
+Venezuela quells 'paramilitary' attack at base; 2 dead

 Defense Minister Vladimir Padrino said the attack was carried out by "delinquent civilians wearing military uniforms" in the early morning hours of Sunday, an act he labeled a "terrorist attack of a paramilitary nature."

+Maduro said there were 10 attackers.
+"Two were killed "by shots fired by those who are loyal to our nation.
+One is injured.
+Out of these 10 attackers ... nine are civilians and only one is lieutenant who deserted his post months ago."

-A tweet from the Venezuelan Minister of Communications Ernesto Villegas said seven people have been in the "mercenary attack" and an eighth person has been injured.
+Venezuelan Minister of Communications Ernesto Villegas said seven people have been detained in the "mercenary attack."

 Social media videos showed a group of men in military uniforms launching a resistance movement they called "Operation David."